Majid-dev/wordpress-argocd/README.md

 Once Helm has been set up correctly, add the repo as follows:

-  helm repo add wordpress https://Majid-dev.github.io/wordpress-chart-argocd
+  helm repo add wordpress-chart https://Majid-dev.github.io/wordpress-chart-argocd

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
 You can then run `helm search repo